Raccoon problems? Our animal trappers have you covered!

 - Seeing raccoons either roaming the property and entering or exiting a den site

-- Garbage containers overturned or opened by raccoons as they feed on waste foods.
+- Garbage containers overturned or opened by raccoons as they feed on food waste.

-- Noises from raccoon activity such as movement on the roof or in the attic, especially at night since raccoons are nocturnal and usually more active during the hours of darkness.
+- Noises from raccoon activity such as movement on the roof or in the attic, especially at night since raccoons are nocturnal and are usually more active during hours of darkness.

 Exclusion & Habitat Modification

 Generally, exclusion is the most effective long-term method the homeowner can employ to help prevent raccoon damage.
 The following tips are helpful to recognize and help prevent raccoon activity in the attic or other parts of the home.

 - Seal any part of the home where raccoons may gain access.
 Inspect large gaps, crawl space access doors, chimneys, gable ends, areas under the eave, areas under decks and garage door openings.
 Seal or repair potential entry points.
 Tracks are often evidence there is raccoon activity in crawl spaces or under decks.
 Typical raccoon access points include holes about four inches in diameter or damaged siding, roofs, gables or under soffits.

 - Make sure vents in the roof or soffit are heavy duty and animal proof.